negoug/An-Android-Experiment---Hiding-your-Contacts-and-Call-Logs-by-toggling-the-USB-Debugging-Mode-/README.md

 The purpose of this experiment is to try out anti-forensics development on Android devices.
 One of the reason for doing so is because there are times, where one might carry sensitive information on their Android devices.
-Also, sometimes you want to hide some data from a particular friend or partner.
+Also, sometimes you might want to hide some data from a particular friend or partner.

 # How to use